 All Pre-Student Teaching Practicum students will also be responsible for having a \$1,000,000 personal liability insurance policy.
-It may be purchased from your insurance agent or through SDEA/NEA simply by joining the organization at https://ims.nea.org/HowToJoin/stateStudent.action?mbrType=STUDENT&sea=sd.
+It may be purchased from your insurance agent or through SDEA/NEA simply by joining the organization at www.neastudents.org and click on "Join Now".
 It is your responsibility to obtain this liability insurance and provide documentation to the ED 695 instructor prior to beginning your field experience.